Winter Quarters Windows Artist

 Tom Holdman studied and learned about the Pioneer Stories and integrated these wonderful and empowering stories into the windows.

-In an interview about his work on the temples Tom Holdman said this about the Winter Quarters Temple: “I’m grateful that I’ve had the opportunity with the Palmyra temple and Winter Quarters to be that tool and work on these historic temples and to create artwork that tells the story of the early Saints and all that they have gone through.
+“I’m grateful that I’ve had the opportunity with the Palmyra temple and Winter Quarters to be that tool and work on these historic temples and to create artwork that tells the story of the early Saints and all that they have gone through.
 And all the people that have had a chance to go to these temples, especially Winter Quarters, there’s this wall that has like 12 scenes of what happened out there.
 How did the early Saints make it through and live and survive and come this far?
 What I have learned is that if you have a strong enough conviction; you can handle any afflictions.”

-Tom Holdman went on to say”
+Tom Holdman went on to say:

 “How can I apply that to my life?
 I feel like my conviction is to inspire people through art.
 Am I going to let this speech impediment slow me down?
 Am I going to let that affliction stop me from reaching my conviction?
 I can’t, I can’t, even though there are times I wish I could.”